jwintz/obsidianp/docs/Getting-Started/AI-Assisted Documentation.md

 # AI-Assisted Documentation

-Learn how to use AI assistants effectively to create and maintain high-quality documentation for existing codebases using ObsidianP.
+Learn how to use AI assistants effectively to create and maintain high-quality documentation for existing codebases using Obsidian:P.

 ## Core Documentation Prompts